How will you go about finding all the jigsaw pieces that have one peg and one hole?

-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 These practical challenges are all about making a 'tray' and covering it with paper.

 Swap the stars with the moons, using only knights' moves (as on a chess board).
 What is the smallest number of moves possible?

 An activity making various patterns with 2 x 1 rectangular tiles.